How to discuss 3 of the scariest things with kids: death, traumas, and disabilities while teaching safety

 When you see your child already hurt, come to him and say "It hurts.
 It hurts a lot," (for a major thing) or "It hurts.
 It probably hurts," (for a minor thing).

-- It will build the immediate connection between you and your child.
+- It will build an immediate connection between you and your child.

 - And instead of your child thinking - "It's good to say are you okay - that's not you who is hurting", he feels you understand what is going on.